LSS-USP/interscity-examples/README.md

 - [Python](python/README.md)
 - [Javascript](javascript/README.md)

-We also have a wiki page that has a better explanation about the response json and the kind of objects returned by the services.
-The more important servers and a quick resume about them are:
+The more important services and a quick resume about them are:

 - **DataCollector**: Keeps track of each measurement made by a resource (usually a sensor) in time.
 - **ResourceCatalog**: Persist information about of each resource in the city (sensors, buses, hospitals).